Synapse-Cmf/documentation/src/en/2_installation_configuration/distributions/1_cmf_bundle.md

 # SynapseCmfBundle

-Cette distribution contient le strict minimum pour travailler avec Synapse; c'est en général celle que l'on va utiliser quand on dispose déjà de son back-office, où lorsque les modules métiers adjacents imposent une charte graphique ou un markup incompatible avec l'administration native.
+This distribution contains the minimum requirements to work with Synapse.
+It is actually used when there is an existing backoffice, or when adjacent business modules set a graphic chart or an incompatible markup with the native adminsitration.

-Elle contient :
+It contains :

- - Le bundle d'interface avec les composants Symfony
+ - The interface bundle with Symfony components
- - La définition du modèle de données sous [Doctrine Orm](http://www.doctrine-project.org/projects/orm.html)
+ - The data model definition under [Doctrine Orm](http://www.doctrine-project.org/projects/orm.html)
- - La définition et les APIs de gestion des éléments de Synapse :
+ - The definition and the management APIs of Synapse elements :
-    - Types de contenu
+    - Content types
-    - Thème (templates, zones et composants)
+    - Themes (templates, areas and components)
-    - Médiathèque (média, images et fichiers)
+    - Media library (medias, images and files)
- - Le moteur de rendu
+ - Rendering engine
- - Composants built-in, avec contrôleur, configurations par défaut et formulaire
+ - Built-in compoents, with controller, default configurations and forms
     - Static
     - Free
     - Text